Gear Up: Top 15 Tools for the Fly-Fishing Gear Bag

 It is important to mention a few other items (which may not carried in your gear bag) that heavily impact the quality of time spent fly-fishing.

 SUN-SHIRT – As I’m a guy who minimizes the mess of sunscreen, I prefer staying covered up when out in the sun.
-I use light nylon sun-shirts to stay cool and prevent sun exposure.
-My go-to shirt is Columbia’s Bahama II Long Sleeve Shirt.
+Pelagic’s Vaportek line of UPF 50+ long sleeve sun protection is my go-to shirt.
+It’s cool in the baking sun, it dries very fast, and is smooth to the touch.
+This material is great for keeping cool in the heat, however be careful, it snags quite easily.
+On occasion, I’ll also use light nylon sun-shirts to stay cool and prevent sun exposure.
+My go-to shirt in the “loose-fitting” category is the Columbia’s Bahama II Long Sleeve Shirt.
 These are great for staying cool, air-drying quickly, and sun protection (UPF 30+).
 They also offer a nice windbreak when quickly running to the next hotspot at 40 MPH.
 Remember to stick with light neutral colors (not white – can spook the fish).

 WADING PANTS – Never thought I would ever wear a pair of pants in the water.
 After taking a closer look at some of the newer lighter materials and how the pants are constructed, I gave them a try.
 Wearing a pair of these light nylon pants for a full day of kayak fly-fishing really sold me.
-I use Columbia’s Backcast Pant.
-If a “convertible” pant is something of interest, try Columbia’s Backcast Convertible Pant.
-They’re light, they dry fast, and somehow keep you cool in the hottest part of the day.
+I use Columbia’s Silver Ridge Convertible Pant.
+They’re super compact for travel, they’re light, they dry fast, and somehow keep you cool in the hottest part of the day.
+The convertible feature is always a nice option of course.

 WADING SHOES – On the skiff, you may find yourself barefoot or in socks.
 When jumping into the water to wade flats, you may want to consider protecting your feet.
 It really depends on your environment.
-Consider stingrays, coral, sea urchins, etc. In the beginning, I use’d micro thin neoprene socks and a cheap pair of Canvas All-Star high-tops to wade.
-Great idea, however cleaning the gear when returning home became cumbersome at one point.
-I now use Sperry’s H2O Escape Bungee Boat Shoe.
+Consider stingrays, coral, sea urchins, etc. In the beginning, I used micro thin neoprene socks and a cheap pair of Canvas All-Star high-tops to wade.
+Great idea, however cleaning the gear when returning home became cumbersome.
+Not to mention, garments made of organic materials will house bacteria – better to stick with nylon and other poly materials.
+I now use Merrell’s Capra Rapid Hiking Water Shoe.
 I have found this shoe is light, quick drying, and stays cool in our warm water.
-As expected, Sperry’s sole is also non-marking – boat decks will stay nice and white.
-My only drawback to the shoe is having the inserts come out every time I take the shoes off.
-I guess this could be considered a good thing, if having the liner out helps with cleaning/ rinsing.
+As expected, Merrell’s sole is also non-marking – boat decks will stay nice and white.

 MARINE RADIO – Having a VHF marine radio on hand is another insurance policy.
 Like we would use a cell phone when close to civilization to reach others for help, a VHF marine radio would be used to find help in locations where only other boats are close by.
-I use an Icom M73 PLUS Handheld.
-It’s small, has an IPX8 waterproof rating, and has some great features.
+I use an Icom M73 Handheld.
+It’s small, offers 6 Watts of power, has an IPX8 waterproof rating, and has some great features.
 I have used Icom for over 30 years now and have been satisfied with their products from day one.

 If you have any suggestions for additional gear/ tools, we want to know about them.
 Please feel free to comment below and share.